Arijeet223/sql_data_warehouse/README.md

 # sql_data_warehouse
+welcome
-building a modern data warehouse with sql server
+building a modern data warehouse with sql server using medallion architecture with MIT Lisence so feel free to review and give feedback!!